The AKC National Parent Club

 Kishu Ken Standard (Proposal)

 I. General Appearance.
 The Kishu Ken is a large game hound used in the densely forested mountains of the Kii peninsula.
 They are spirited, alert, and rustic in appearance, with compact, but well-developed muscles.
 Kishu Ken are medium in size with erect ears, a tail held over the back, and a keen expression.
-The breed is observably sexually dimorphic.
 Dogs are larger and visibly masculine with a stern and ready-for-anything posture.
-Bitches are smaller and impart a more graceful impression of appraising intelligence.II.
+Bitches are smaller and impart the impression of grace and discernment.
+Honorable scars which impact the essential qualities of the Kishu Ken are to be evaluated by the judge who may determine the severity of the fault.II.
 Size, Proportion, Substance.
 Height is 20.5 inches for dogs and 19 inches for bitches.
 A deviation of 1.25 inches in either direction for both sexes is permitted.
 Proportions are very slightly longer than tall, at a ratio of 10:11.
 Bitches are very slightly longer than dogs.
-A In both sexes, the Kishu Ken is well-muscled with moderate substance.
+In both sexes, the Kishu Ken is well-muscled with moderate substance.
+Disqualification—Males over 22 inches or under 19 inches.
+Females over 20.5 inches or under 17.5 inches.

 III.
 Head

-1. Expression is confident and intense.
+Expression is confident and intense.
 In males the expression is bold and sharp.
-In females the expression is somewhat kinder and evidently appraising.
-The Kishu Ken expression does not stop at the head and the expression of the face is in harmony with the Kishu Ken’s body language and temperament.
+In females the expression is somewhat kinder and appraising.

-6. Muzzle is straight and firm.
-The shape resembles a thick wedge from the nose to the cheeks.
+Muzzle is straight and firm.
+The shape resembles a thick wedge from the nose to the well-developed cheeks.

-9. Bite is strong and substantial enough to give the impression the Kishu Ken is capable of striking and holding a boar.
+Bite is strong and substantial.
 Teeth come together in a scissor.
 Kishu Ken have a full set of healthy teeth.
-Teeth can be large in proportion to size and canines may be easily visible when the lips are tight.
-Severe Fault--Missing teeth.
 Broken or surgically removed teeth due to injury are not to be penalized.
-Disqualification--Malocclusion (underbite or overbite) is a disqualification.
+The tongue is pink.
+Severe Fault—Missing teeth.
+Disqualification—Malocclusion (underbite or overbite.)

 IV.
 Neck, Topline and Body

-3. Body is athletic and muscular.
-The Kishu Ken are presented in fit condition for hunting and other physical activity.
+Body is athletic and muscular.
+The Kishu Ken are presented in fit condition for hunting.

-4. Chest has an ovular shape and spans no less than 45% and no more than 50% of the total dog height.
-The forechest is robustly developed.
+Chest has an ovular shape 45-50% of the dog’s height.
+The forechest is evident.

-5. Ribs are well sprung and may be seen or felt upon exam in dogs in fit condition.
+Ribs are sprung and are sometimes seen or felt upon exam.

-6. Underline is firm and tuck-up is apparent from the chest to the loin.
-The tuck-up may be exaggerated in very fit dogs.
+Underline is firm and well tucked-up from the chest to the loin.

-8. Tail is moderately thick, expressive, and powerful.
+Tail is moderately thick, expressive, and powerful.
 It is carried over the back as a saber, a sickle, or as a curl.
 Tails are set high and do not lie flat on the back.
-The tail is ideally a sickle which is carried parallel with the back or a single curl which rises well over the back before dropping below the topline.
-Tails which are carried erect vertically are permitted.
+Tails which are carried vertically erect are permitted.
 The length of the tail reaches the top of the hock when measured by eye.
-Fault--Tight curls are a minor fault.
-Kinked tails are to be evaluated by a judge who may determine the severity of the fault.
-Disqualification--Hanging tails that cannot curl over the back and bobtails not caused by injury are a disqualification.
+Disqualification—Hanging tails that cannot rise over the back.
+Bobtails.

 V. Forequarters

-6. Pasterns are strong, set at a open angle.
+Pasterns are strong, set at an open angle.

-9. Nails are dark in color.
+Nails are ideally dark in color.
 Light nails permitted.
-White dogs are not to penalized for light nail color.

 VI.
 Hindquarters

-2. Legs are strong, well-muscled, spaced the same width as the waist or lower back, and straight.
+Legs are strong, well-muscled, spaced the same width as the waist or lower back, and take a strong stance.

-7. Dewclaws called “wolf claw”, are often removed but are permitted.
-When intact, the rear dewclaw is to be judged as in the primary toes.
+Dewclaws are often removed before a week of age, but are permitted in adult dogs.
+When intact, the rear dewclaw is judged as in the primary toes.

-8. Feet, toes, and pads are as in the front.
+Feet, pads, and nails as in the front.

 VII.
 Coat.
 The guard hair is hard and coarse and stands when the Kishu has a dense undercoat.
 Undercoats are soft and dense when fully grown for the season.
 Winter coat is longer and more profuse than in the summer.
-Kishu have full seasonal sheds which diminish the undercoat and may cause the guard coat to lie flatter than in the winter.
-The tail hair is longer than the body but stands the same.
-During coat change the undercoat may roll from one seasonal type to the next or moult, leaving the undercoat entirely bare.
+Kishu have full seasonal sheds which diminish the undercoat and may cause the guard coat to lie flatter in the summer.
+Coat change may leave the undercoat entirely bare.
 Kishu Ken shown during this coat change are not to be penalized.
+The tail hair is longer than the body but stands the same as the body hair.
 The coat is always rustic and natural.
 Trimming is not permitted.
 Product is not permitted.

-1. White is the most common coat color, and appears as pure white to a biscuit-like, pale yellow.
-Ideally white coats have a natural or rustic quality and are not bleach or purely white.
-Areas of somewhat darker color than the body overall may lie along the dorsal stripe, down the tail, and frame the tips of the ears.
+White is the most common coat color, and has a natural pigment range from pure white to a biscuit-like, light yellow.
+Ideal white coats have a natural or rustic quality and are not bleached in appearance or purely white.

-2. Sesame is a wild-type coat color with an even mixture of red, black, and white hair.
-Sesame may be further divided into Red Sesame which has a predominantly red appearance and Black Sesame which has a predominantly black appearance.
-Black hair is distributed evenly over the body, no matter how dense or sparse it appears.
-Sesame coats have obvious red pigment and do not appear washed out or gray.
+Sesame is a wild-type coat color with an even mixture of red base coat and black hair intermixed.
+Sesame may be further divided into 2 additional variations: Red Sesame which has a predominantly red appearance and Black Sesame which has a predominantly black appearance but never appears solidly black anywhere on the coat.
+Black hair is always blended evenly over the body, no matter how dense or sparse it appears.
+Sesame, Red Sesame, and Black Sesame coats have obvious red pigment and do not appear washed out or gray.

-5. On all but White coats the undersides are clearly paler than the body color especially on the chest, the cheeks, and the underside of the tail (“urajiro”).
-Black masks that interfere with the expression of the required urajiro markings are not desired.
-These masks are permitted in young dogs, but are ideally gone by 30 months of age.
-Severe Fault--Pinto markings - white markings that interrupt the body color by reaching up over the shoulder of a dog or form a collar, white markings on the top of the muzzle or skull, and white markings which reach past the elbow in the forequarters or knee in the hindquarters.
+Severe Faults—Pinto markings - white markings that interrupt the body color by reaching up over the shoulder of a dog or form a collar, white markings on the top of the muzzle or skull, and white markings which reach past the elbow in the forequarters or knee in the hindquarters.
 Disqualification—Brindle coat color or any color not described.

 X. Temperament.
 Bold and dignified, but docile in nature.
 The Kishu Ken is exceptionally alert, noble, and a keen observer who appears to have the courage and spirit that makes them ready for a challenge.
 This concept is kan'i.
-Kishu Ken which turn their head or attempt to address a judge who approaches from the side or rear of the dog at any time is not to be considered a measure of shyness or aggression.
-Immature dogs are expected to be boisterous and quicker to react to stimuli.
-Kishu Ken can further be described by the phrase subarashii yaseimi or having a "wonderful wildness" to their character.
-The Kishu Ken is a rustic dog in both temperament and appearance; a Natural Monument of Japan, and a clear link from contemporary hounds to their wild ancestors.
+Kishu Ken which turn their head or attempts to address a judge who approaches from the side or rear of the dog at any time is not to be considered a measure of shyness or aggression.
+Immature hounds are expected to be boisterous and quicker to react to stimuli.
 They are ultimately amenable when approached by friendly and neutral strangers.
 Kishu Ken are docile and faithful to their handler, willing to work as a team in harmony.
 This concept is ryosei.
+Kishu Ken have a ‘wonderful wildness' (subarashii yaseimi) to their character.
+As a a clear link from contemporary hounds to their wild ancestors, the Kishu Ken is a rustic hound in both temperament and appearance.
 A correct Kishu Ken temperament is visible when evaluating the dog and is part of the natural beauty of the dog.
-The Kishu Ken is a dog with a moving presence and rustic charm.
+The Kishu Ken is a hound with a moving presence and subtle charm.
 This concept is soboku.
 Kan’i, ryosei, and soboku are intrinsic qualities to the Kishu Ken breed.
-Severe Fault—Kishu Ken which lack any of the aforementioned qualities of temperament.
-Disqualification--Handler-targeted aggression of any kind.
+Severe Fault—A Kishu Ken which lacks any of the aforementioned qualities of temperament.
+Disqualification—Handler-targeted aggression of any kind.

 breed Temperament